WEC-Sim/WEC-Sim/source/advanced_features.rst

 ..
 Note::

-	By default, body-to-body interactions  are off (:code:`simu.b2b = 0`), and only the :math:`[1+6(i-1):6i, 1:6]` sub-matrices are used for each body (where :math:`i` is the body number).
+	By default, body-to-body interactions  are off (:code:`simu.b2b = 0`), and only the :math:`[1+6(i-1):6i, 1+6(i-1):6i]` sub-matrices are used for each body (where :math:`i` is the body number).

 Viscous Damping and Morison Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-WEC-Sim allows for definition of additional damping and added-mass to force the definitions; for more information about the numerical formulation of viscous damping and Morison Elements, refer to the `Viscous Damping and Morison Elements <http://wec-sim.github.io/WEC-Sim/theory.html#non-linear-drag-and-morison-elements>`_ section.
+WEC-Sim allows for the definition of additional damping and added-mass terms; for more information about the numerical formulation of viscous damping and Morison Elements, refer to the `Viscous Damping and Morison Elements <http://wec-sim.github.io/WEC-Sim/theory.html#non-linear-drag-and-morison-elements>`_ section.

 Viscous Damping